One of the most eloquent traditions of the Jewish Sabbath is blessing children.

 In fact, they get along so well that the older brother does not protest when their dying grandfather signaled his preference for the younger brother when he used his better hand to bless him.
 (Genesis 48)

 By selecting Ephraim and Menasche, the Jewish sages sought to teach a lesson.
 Peace begins in the home.
-It is the the most beautiful vision of peace.
+That’s lesson #2.
+It is the most beautiful vision of peace.
 And the one that is hardest to fulfill.

 Modeling ourselves on Ephraim and Menasche is the way we get there.
 It is the first and most challenging step toward shalom.
 You can take the next step toward Shalom by experiencing the devotions and prayers in Shalom for the Heart.